boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 **What is a Conceptual Framework?**

 A Conceptual Framework is broader and is often what researchers develop for their specific study.
 It is the researcher’s synthesis of relevant ideas that explains the relationships between the key variables in the study.
-While a theoretical framework is based on one formal theory, a conceptual framework can be built from several sources, if needed (often so) to explain all the important factors in a new research:
+While a theoretical framework is based on one formal theory, a conceptual framework can be built from several sources, if needed (often so) to explain all the important factors in a new research.
+Therefore, the sources of conceptual frameworks:

 * It might integrate parts of one or more formal theories.
 * It can include concepts and models from different fields (e.g., combining psychological theories with sociological observations).